decentralized-identity/didcomm-messaging/docs/spec-files/encryption.md

 | ECDH-1PU+A256KW | P-521           | EC                 | ECDH-1PU key wrapping using key with NIST defined P-521 elliptic curve to create a 256 bits key as defined in [ecdh-1pu](https://tools.ietf.org/html/draft-madden-jose-ecdh-1pu-04#section-2) |
 | ECDH-1PU+A256KW | X25519          | OKP                | ECDH-1PU X25519 ([RFC7748 section 5](https://tools.ietf.org/html/rfc7748#section-5)) to create a 256 bits key as defined in [ecdh-1pu](https://tools.ietf.org/html/draft-madden-jose-ecdh-1pu-04#section-2) |

-### Perfect Forward Secrecy
+#### Perfect Forward Secrecy

 The mapping of the Perfect Forward Secrecy concepts to DIDComm requires some discussion, due to the lack of a session construct.
 Please refer to the [DIDComm Guidebook](https://didcomm.org/book/v2/pfs) for details.

-### Man in the Middle
+#### Man in the Middle

-DIDComm Messaging's guarantees with respect to man-in-the-middle attacks are easily misunderstood, since DIDs rather than a "man" are the concern of the algorithm.
+DIDComm Messaging's guarantees with respect to man-in-the-middle attacks are easily misunderstood, since DIDs rather than human identity are the concern of the algorithm.
 Please refer to the [DIDComm Guidebook](https://didcomm.org/book/v2/mitm) for details.

-### Key IDs `kid` and `skid` headers references in the DID document
+#### Key IDs `kid` and `skid` headers references in the DID document

 Keys used by DIDComm envelopes MUST be sourced from the DIDs exchanged between two agents.
-Specifically, both sender and recipients encryption keys MUST be retrieved from the DID document's `KeyAgreement` verification section as per the [DID Document Keys](https://identity.foundation/didcomm-messaging/spec/#did-document-keys) definition.
+Specifically, both sender and recipient encryption keys MUST be retrieved from the respective DID document's `keyAgreement` verification section as per the [DID Document Keys](https://identity.foundation/didcomm-messaging/spec/#did-document-keys) definition.

 When Alice is preparing an envelope intended for Bob, the packing process should use a key from both hers and Bob's DID document's `KeyAgreement` section.